 beach.
-One road ran up the spine of the island.
-It rolled over hills and offered views of water on both sides.
-It was called the Queen’s Highway.
-We looked for the crumbling silos of a pineapple farm said to mark the shell trail to “Surfer’s Beach”.
+One narrow road, called “The Queen’s Highway” ran up the spine of the island.
+It rolled over hills and offered views of endless sea in both directions.
+We looked for the crumbling silos of a pineapple farm said to mark a shellack trail we heard that led to “Surfer’s Beach”.

 Wave after wave

-appeared first in dark indigo water.
-Each stood tall as the water became aquamarine, and then capped and tossed with bright white spindrift.
-The shallow reef was orange with fire coral.
+appeared first in dark water.
+Each stood tall as the water became aquamarine, and then Emerald.
+Ultimately the wave sparkled with sunshine stood up, capped and tossed with a bright roof of white spindrift.
+The shallow reef below was brown and orange from spires of fire coral.

 I rushed into the lineup and paddled after every set wave–as greedily as if I were home, fighting for waves at the Pumphouse.

 After dozens of long rides, I learned to feel the fast parts of the wave, to steer my board high to accelerate, and to drop downward to speed ahead of falling whitewater sections.
 Soon, all of us were starting rides just behind the wave’s triangular peak to catch the very steepest and most powerful part beneath the falling crest.
 When I fell, I swam after my bright yellow board.
 I usually found it floating in a shoreward deep spot, waiting for me to retrieve it.
 I often opened my eyes and dove down to see the fish that darted among the coral heads.

-sun protection.
-I had painted my nose with white zinc oxide paste.
+sun protection although I had fortunately painted my nose with white zinc oxide paste.
 The surf trunks of the day were made of brittle canvas, and quickly chaffed the legs.

-Paddle.
-Ride.
-Paddle.Repeat.
-Mid-way through the day, I spun around and noticed my friends were gone.
+Mid-way through the day, I spun around and noticed my friends were gone and I was alone far from shore.

-After a long bit, ,Gerry paddled out.
-“Your missing the topless girls on the beach”
+After a bit, ,Gerry paddled out.
+“You’re missing the topless girls on the beach” he said.